bbkr/UpRooted/README.md

 Your user will be saved as `out.sql` file.

+## DOCKER

+If you do not have Raku installed UpRooted is also available as [Docker image](https://hub.docker.com/repository/docker/bbkr2/uprooted).

 ## MODULES

 This section explains role of every module in `UpRooted` stack and tells which variants of each module are available.